TaiwoEnoch/capstone_project/README.md

 ## 🙏 Acknowledgments <a name="https://www.behance.net/adagio07"></a>

-I will like to acknowledge Cindy Shin for the great job.
+I will like to acknowledge **Cindy Shin** for the great job of design.

 I would like to thank Microverse for this great opportunity of assisting young people to grow their software development skills.